Upper Sheringham: Description

 The name Sheringham is of Scandinavian origin and has the meaning The Ham of Scira’s people.
 It is thought that Scira may have been a Viking warlord who was given the land as a reward for his performance in battle.
-The village is located a little south west on higher ground above the town of Sheringham.
-The village is bound to the west by the National Trust property of Sheringham Hall and its estate.
+The village is located a little south west below the town of Sheringham.
+The village is bound to the west by Sheringham Hall and its estate.
 To the south is the hill line known as the Cromer Ridge.
-The village is known locally as "Upper Town" as compared to the town of Sheringham (town) itself.
+The village is known locally as "Upper Town" as compared to the town of Sheringham (formerly Lower Sheringham) itself.

 All Saints' Church

-The parish church of All Saints is famous for a 15th-century bench ends including one, just inside the north door, of a mermaid.
-Popular legend has it that the mermaid sought refuge in the church from a storm at sea.
-There is also an infant wrapped in swaddling bands.
-The church also retains the floor and front parapet of the rood loft described as "the best survival of its kind in all East Anglia's 1200-odd medieval churches."
+The Church of England parish church of All Saints is famous for its 15th-century bench ends including one, just inside the north door, of a mermaid.
+The church also retains the floor and front parapet of the rood loft described as "the best survival of its kind in all East Anglia's 1200-odd medieval churches".